tcsekhar/docs/en-us/sc/getting-started-csharp.md

 Everything is now ready to add the entry method that defines the smart contract:

+//This is what we see today - we no longer see the FunctionCode example below. public class Contract1: Framework.SmartContract
+{
+    public static void Main ()// Note that the main method to capitalize {

+    }
+}

 ```c#
 public class Contract1: FunctionCode
 {